 The resort is one of the easiest to access being just 40 miles from Geneva Airport (although this can still equate to about 90 minutes transfer time) in the vast Portes du Soleil ski area

 Mountain Heaven’s catered chalet ‘Chamois D’Or’ is in a prime position right beside the Nyon cable car in Morzine.
 The chalet has an outside hot tub, perfect for easing those aching muscles after a long hard days skiing, and sleeps between 12 to 14 in 6 en-suite bedrooms.
-There is an additional bunk bedroom with an en-suite shower which can be used as a family room with bedroom 2.
+There is an additional bunk bedroom with an en-suite shower.
 Each bedroom also has a south facing balcony and stunning views.

 Skiing in Morzine